Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 As soon as you notice scorching or soot stop using the appliance until it is serviced.

-If you smell gas, also check for leaks.
+If you smell gas, also check for a gas leak in house.

 8. Pilot Lights That Go Out